SHORTER BIO

 Nadia's photography has been exhibited in several shows in the U.S., Cuba, and virtually.
 A fellow of the Callaloo Creative Writing Workshop, The Watering Hole, and the Poets & Writers Get the Word Out Publicity Incubator, she holds a PhD and an MFA in Creative Writing from the University of Mississippi.
 She currently resides in Mississippi, where she teaches creative writing to youth and adult writers.

-LONG BIO
+LONGER BIO

-Nadia Alexis is a poet, writer, photographer, scholar, and instructor who was born in Harlem, New York City to Haitian immigrants.
-She is the author of a debut full-length collection of poems and photographs, Beyond the Watershed (CavanKerry Press, March 2025).
-The collection was also a finalist for the 2022 Ghost Peach Press Poetry Prize.
-She currently resides in Mississippi where she teaches creative writing.
-Nadia holds a BA in Political Science from Union College where she also studied Africana Studies and French.
-She holds a PhD in English - Creative Writing Concentration from the University of Mississippi, where she also earned her MFA in Creative Writing.
+Nadia Alexis is a poet, writer, and photographer, born in Harlem, New York City to Haitian immigrants.
+She is the author of a debut full-length collection of poems and photographs, Beyond the Watershed (CavanKerry Press, March 2025), which was also a finalist for the 2022 Ghost Peach Press Poetry Prize.
+The book has already garnered attention as a Publishers Weekly “Spring 2025 Poetry Preview” title and one of the “Most Anticipated Caribbean Releases of 2025.”
+Nadia is currently on a national tour for the collection, with events at festivals, universities, and cultural institutions.

-She is currently the Literary Arts Instructor at the Mississippi School of the Arts, where she leads the department and teaches poetry, fiction, creative nonfiction, and playwriting.
+Nadia is currently the Literary Arts Instructor at the Mississippi School of the Arts, where she leads the department and teaches poetry, fiction, creative nonfiction, and playwriting.